labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step1.md

 Following Done  # This message appears because of our GeneratorExit handler
 ```

-When the generator object is deleted, it is automatically closed, triggering our `GeneratorExit` exception handler.
+In this experiment, we first import the `follow` function from the `follow.py` file.
+Then we create a generator object `f` by calling `follow('stocklog.csv')`.
+We use the `next()` function to get the next line from the generator.
+Finally, we delete the generator object using the `del` statement.
+When the generator object is deleted, it is automatically closed, which triggers our `GeneratorExit` exception handler, and the message 'Following Done' is printed.

 ### Experiment 2: Explicitly Closing a Generator